tjrasche/Coding-Challenge-Private/readme.md

 ## Inputting range values

-The program expects exactly one argument, a string representing all intervals that shall be merged.
+The program accepts two type of inputs:

+1. direct command line input using the `-c` flag
+2. a filepath to a file containing a list of intervals

+### Inputting vie command line
-A single interval is written as teh lower and upper bound seperated by a comma.
+When inputting vie command line, a  single interval is written as the lower and upper bound seperated by a comma.
 Multiple intervals may be seperated by a semicolon.

 So to input the example values given in the coding task would be formatted as follows: